Chargeback Management Vendors

 Ethoca Alerts

-Ethoca Alerts provide pre-dispute notification to merchants with global coverage.
+Ethoca Alerts provide pre-dispute notification to merchants via a network of 5,000+ participating issuers globally.

 How it works: